-To determine the required load resistance in ohms we must electron flow in divide the change of plate volts by the change of amperes, because R = E/I.
+To determine the required load resistance in ohms we must divide the change of plate volts by the change of electron flow in amperes, because R=E/I.

-At A the plate voltage is130 volts.At B the plate voltage is182 volts.The change is52 volts.
+At A the plate voltage is 130 volts.
+At B the plate voltage is 182 volts.
+The change is 52 volts.

-supply Fig. 187.
+Fig. 187.
 Knowing only the required change of electron flow in the load and the available change of control grid voltage, we may determine the necessary load resistance, and supply voltage.